 7. Big Night (1996)

-Why Should You Watch It?: It’s not technically a Thanksgiving movie but oh my mother lord, this is a FOOD MOVIE if I’ve ever seen one.
-A triumphant celebration of fresh ingredients prepared with love all culminating with that delicious Timpano, which is handmade pasta, meatballs, hard-boiled eggs, salami, and cheese, encased in a giant pie crust that resembles a timpani drum.
+Why Should You Watch It?: It’s not technically a Thanksgiving movie but oh my mamma mia, this is a FOOD MOVIE if I’ve ever seen one.
+A triumphant celebration of fresh ingredients prepared with love all culminating with that delicious Timpano.
+What’s a timpano you ask, well it’s handmade pasta, meatballs, hard-boiled eggs, salami, and cheese, encased in a giant pie crust that resembles a timpani drum.
 Another familiar Thanksgiving trope is present – preparing a party/big meal for a big group of people and the inherent stress that comes along with that.
 Big Night presents this through a 1950s North Jersey Shore-set story about two Italian immigrant brothers, Primo and Segundo (Tony Shalhoub and Stanley Tucci, respectively), who own and operate an Italian restaurant.
 They refuse to give the customers the pandering Jersey Italian food their fat mouths want, so their bottom line is struggling.
-Their friend (a wonderfully eccentric Ian Holm) suggests they plan a big party for a famous jazz musician he can get to come.
-The press of a jazz icon coming to the restaurant might be the PR boost they need!
-This is a very cute, wonderfully written 90s indie film filled with spectacular performances and one of my favorite dialogue-free endings of all time.
+In comes their friend (a wonderfully eccentric Ian Holm) who owns a way more successful restaurant.
+He suggests that they plan a big party for a famous jazz musician he can convince to come, which might be the PR boost they need!
+This is a very cute, wonderfully written 90s indie comedy filled with spectacular performances and one of my favorite dialogue-free endings of all time.

 When Should You Watch It?: NOT THANKSGIVING, it will instantly depreciate the meal you make for your family.
 Not that you’re a bad cook, but this is one of the most extravagant, ridiculous, and absolutely mouth-watering meals I’ve ever seen in a film.
 Watch this in the days leading up to Thanksgiving as inspiration for meal planning.
 By the time you serve your turkey day dinner, you won’t remember how inferior it is to what Big Night came up with.